JB395/Bits-to-Target-and-Difficulty/README.md

 Imports funds without rescan.
 Corresponding address or script must previously be included in wallet.
 Aimed towards pruned wallets.
 The end-user is responsible to import additional transactions that subsequently spend the imported outputs or rescan after the point in the blockchain the transaction is included.

 Example TO COME.
+XXXXX

 ### importpubkey "pubkey" ( "label" rescan )

 Adds a public key that can be watched as if it were in your wallet but cannot be used to spend.
-The public key is 66 characters hex, and can be obtained using the validateaddress command.
+The public key is 66 characters hex, and can be obtained using the `validateaddress` command.
 After entering this command, the wallet will rescan for a few minutes, qtum-qt returns “null” and qtumd returns nothing.
 The wallet should be backed up after importing a public key.

 ```
 importpubkey 0381dc63bc14d32743a7741dc6a2993b8384dc3aa848332194bc851ff2a371b827